All Episodes

 He buys 50 of the same one to see.

 Yeah, yeah.
-Just want to make sure.
+Just wanna make sure.

-On October 9th, 1980, Sherri Lynn Ayers, 29 years old.
+On October 9th, 1980, Sherri Lynn Ayers, 29 years old so she

-She was an attractive X-ray technician and former classmate
+was an attractive X-ray technician and former classmate

-of Woodfield's.
+of Woodfields.
 She was raped and murdered in

-her apartment at SW 9th place indowntown Portland.
+her apartment at SW 9th Place indowntown Portland.

-October 11th by her fiance.
-Aw.
+11th by her fiance.
+She had been bludgeoned and

-She had been bludgeoned and stabbed repeatedly in the neck.
+stabbed repeatedly in the neck.
+Jesus.

-So he like he blew up for not showing up in the that was like
+So this so.
+He like he blew up for not

-his last straw.
-Yeah, that his nice guy spread
+Yeah, that his nice guy spread didn't come out in a magazine.

-That's what drove him off the Cliff.
+What drove him off the Cliff?
+Yeah.

 Yeah, holy.
 So he gets out of prison in July